Why setting this goal?

 - the use of toilets

-In addition, wastewater is full of contaminants, including bacteria, chemicals and other toxins.
-Its treatment is intended to reduce contaminants to acceptable levels in order to make the water safe for release into the environment.
+In addition, wastewater is full of contaminants, including bacteria, chemicals, and other toxins.
+Its treatment aims to reduce contaminants to acceptable levels in order to make the water safe for discharge into the environment.

 Sanitation